izne/RMP/README.md

 #
 ## Single rotary encoder operation
+COM1
 To accommodate a single rotary encoder operation, the control logic is designed so that the click of the button is switching between two control modes:
 - Mode 1: control of MHz part of the frequency
     - Button click: Switches to Mode 2
 - Mode 2: control of KHz part of the frequency
     - Button click: Sends "SWAP" signal and switches to Mode 1

+#
+## Extending the project
+It was quickly obvious that only a radio panel will not be enough.
+Especially when the screens can be re-used on multiple panels, like NAV, ILS, ADF, DME, FCU, Transponder.
+So at least one fork of this could be established on this path of making "universal" device, that can control multiple panels, in a minimalistic way.
+For the time being here, lets call this one RMP+ and use if for prototyping.

+#
+## RMP+ new modes
+COM1, (NAV1, Transponder)
+A new switch button will toggle between the modes.
+An LED could indicate (a label) in which model the panel is.

+#
+## Two 7-segment displays for "COM1 Active" and "COM1 StandBy" frequencies

+## Additional 7-segment display for FCU mixed mode: ALT, HDG, SPD
+As there are still free pins, another display could be attached to be used for the FCU.
+In the example, a bigger (0.5") 6-digit 7-segment display is connected.
+It can be used for showing three different values of main importance on the FCU: Altitude, Speed and Heading values.

 #